thiagocapuano/waves-documentation/en/waves-full-node/private-waves-network.md

 ## Fourth Step

-* Run the genesis block generator using `sbt "node/runMain com.wavesplatform.GenesisBlockGenerator src/test/resources/genesis.example.conf"` , Results will be like this:
+* Run the genesis block generator using `sbt "node/runMain com.wavesplatform.GenesisBlockGenerator src/test/resources/genesis.example.conf genesis.conf"`.
+The result will be written to the genesis.conf file (instead of genesis.conf, you can use arbitrary name), and it will look like this:

 ```
 Addresses: